Using Edison’s Current To Light Up Your Ideal Dating Life

 And that’s going to allow you to just to have that brief moment of respite and allow the creativity to follow through.

 So just to round up this episode, first of all, I discussed about how you can overcome adversity by goal-setting, changing your plan along the way and not quitting, which is what allowed Edison to fail over a thousand times but still reach his end goal.
 Then I spoke about how we can beat frustration by using a list of achievements once a week in our life, and the self-esteem and the power that can be gained from that as opposed to looking too far ahead and feeling too frustrated.

 And the final thing we looked at is how we can use sleep in our lives to firstly, give ourselves more energy by getting seven to nine hours per evening.
 And then second of all, just another technique that Edison used by falling asleep and waking himself back up to access his creativity.

 So I hope you’ve enjoyed today’s episode, and I will catch you next time.

-Want to learn how to light up your dating life? – View our upcoming courses here
+Want to develop your dating-confidence? – View our upcoming courses here

 Stay Up To Date With Our Latest Articles